-Floating 500 kilometres off the coast of Senegal, the Atlantic isles of Cape Verde have been dubbed the African Caribbean.
+Cape Verde is made up of 10 isles floating in Atlantic Ocean, 500 kilometres off the coast of Senegal.
 They’re still fairly new to the travel circuit, but with their out-of-this-world beaches and lively surf, they’re quickly making a name for themselves.

 You’ll find plenty more in the way of beaches over on Boa Vista, which translates as ‘beautiful view’.
-The sands here halo the coastline for 55 kilometres and easily rival those you’d find in the Caribbean.
-Praia Chave deserves a special mention, thanks to its snow-white swathes and shape-shifting dunes.
+In fact, the sands here halo the coastline for 55 uninterrupted kilometres and are uniformly the colour of sugar.
+Praia Chave deserves a special mention, thanks to its creamy swathes and shape-shifting dunes.

 Cultural melting pot